mozaik-association/mozaik/docs/Contacts Module.md

 ## Contacts: People management (physical or corporate)

 This functionality allows you to create and modify contacts using the personal informations of the members/subscribers of the political party.
 Various informations are collected when a contact of a physical and moral person is registered.
-The usual information as name, first name, phones, address and some personal information as the age, the gender, the healt situation, the social networks.
+The usual information as name, first name, phone, address and some personal information as the age, the gender, the healt situation, the social networks.

-!!! info "Adress"
+!!! info "Address"

     The encoding of addresses on the contact form is facilitated by the auto-completion fonctinnnality that the system provides.
 This fonctionnnality allows you to choose the city and the street from a list of predefined choices.
 This system allows to avoid encoding errors and also to detect duplicates.
     Depending on their address, the organization's contacts are associated with a local group/instance.
 When the address changes, the instance of the contact will also change.